-- Buildings should generally be located close to the front property line to define the street edge. - Buildings should generally occupy a minimum of 60% of the total lot frontage. - Industrial buildings should locate offices and entrance elements towards streets and intersections. - Site development should be as efficient as possible including minimizing setbacks and maximizing building coverage.
-The minimum required development setback from Highways 401 and 407 should reflect the Ministry of Transportation (MTO) minimum requirements. - Site layout and building orientation should be designed to maximize solar gain, the capture of solar energy through building elements like windows, as a form of passive heating for built form. - Building orientation should respect existing sensitive land uses.
+- a.
+Buildings should generally be located close to the front property line to define the street edge. - b.
+Buildings should generally occupy a minimum of 60% of the total lot frontage. - c.
+Industrial buildings should locate offices and entrance elements towards streets and intersections. - d.
+Site development should be as efficient as possible including minimizing setbacks and maximizing building coverage.
+The minimum required development setback from 400-series highways should reflect the Ministry of Transportation (MTO) minimum requirements. - e.
+Site layout and building orientation should be designed to maximize solar gain, the capture of solar energy through building elements like windows, as a form of passive heating for built form. - f.
+Building orientation should respect existing sensitive land uses.

-- Buildings on lots at the intersection of Steeles Avenue and Trafalgar Road shall be oriented to the intersection, and entrance elements shall be encouraged to front on both Steeles Avenue and Trafalgar Road to enhance this major Gateway Area. - Where a building has a frontage on Steeles Avenue or Trafalgar Road and a local street, office and entrance elements are encouraged to front both on Steeles Avenue or Trafalgar Road and the adjacent local streets to engage the corner.
+- g.
+Buildings on lots at the intersection of Steeles Avenue and Trafalgar Road shall be oriented to the intersection, and entrance elements shall be encouraged to front on both Steeles Avenue and Trafalgar Road to enhance this major Gateway Area. - h.
+Where a building has a frontage on Steeles Avenue or Trafalgar Road and a local street, office and entrance elements are encouraged to front both on Steeles Avenue or Trafalgar Road and the adjacent local streets to engage the corner.